blazium-engine/blazium-docs/contributing/workflow/pr_review_guidelines.rst

 assigning tags to the pull request and flagging it for review by someone familiar with that area of code.

-Engine maintainers are folks who are "members" of the Godot project repository on GitHub and/or are listed on the `Teams page <https://godotengine.org/teams>`_ on the Godot website.
+Engine maintainers are folks who are "members" of the Blazium project repository on GitHub.
 Maintainers are responsible for a given area of the engine.
 Typically this means they are the people who are given more trust to approve and recommend pull requests for merging.